UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_b_stage_2.rst

       When :python:`f = 0.01` you see a sine wave as you expect.
 It's quite a low frequency sine wave, and so we don't see many oscillations present in 100 seconds.
 When :python:`f = 10` we don't see a sine wave. :python:`f = 10` means were expecting 10 oscillations per second.
 However our time points are only at 0 s, 1 s, 2 s, and so on.
 (We're sampling at 1 Hz.)
 We're not sampling quickly enough to see the oscillations.
 Indeed in this case we're sampling so slowly that we get a very strange shape indeed.

-      You'll learn about the Nyquist theory later in your degree.
-In general, we need the samples to be at least twice as fast as the highest frequency we want to plot.
-(This is nothing to do with Python, it applies to all cases of plotting a sine wave.)
+      You'll learn about the *Nyquist theory* later in your degree.
+In general, we need the sampling frequency to be at least twice as fast as the highest frequency we want to plot.
+(This is nothing to do with Python, it applies to all cases of plotting a waveform.)
 If we're sampling at 1 Hz, the largest :python:`f` we can have is 0.5 Hz.
 In practice, the ratio needs to be more like 10-30 times the highest frequency to get a good plot.

    Set